QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 1. Choose and create if necessary a convenient parent folder where you would like the notebooks directory
    - The workflow will be easiest if you clone the repo to the default location relative to the home folder for your user.
    - For example, on Windows a good choice might be `c:\Users\YOURUSERNAME\Documents\GitHub` or simply `c:\Users\YOURUSERNAME\Documents`.
-On linux and MacOS, your home directory `~` or `~/GitHub`.
+On linux and macOS, your home directory `~` or `~/GitHub`.
 2. Open a new terminal for your machine and navigate to the parent folder of where you wish to store the notebooks.
    - On Windows: if using the [Windows Terminal](https://aka.ms/terminal) you can simply right-click on the directory in the File Explorer and choose to "Open in Microsoft Terminal" or, alternatively "Git Bash Here" to use the terminal provided by Git.
+On macOS, see [here](https://apple.stackexchange.com/questions/11323/how-can-i-open-a-terminal-window-directly-from-my-current-finder-location) for a discussion of different approaches.
 3. Execute the following code in the terminal to download the entire suite of notebooks associated with these lectures.
    ```{code-block} bash
    git clone https://github.com/quantecon/lecture-julia.notebooks